hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```
-### Local AI
+### Local AI setup

-K8sGPT supports various AI providers, including *OpenAI*, *Amazon Bedrock*, *Azure OpenAI GPT* and *Google Gemini*.
-This blog post describes the process to deploy K8sGPT using [Local AI](https://github.com/mudler/LocalAI) as its backend to empower K8s clusters with AI capabilities in HPE GreenLake for Private Cloud Enterprise.

-*Local AI* is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
-It does not require a GPU and can run on consumer-grade hardware without high-end computing resources.
-By deploying AI solutions within the local infrastructure and keeping all processes in-house, it avoids the costs associated with external AI services and ensures better data soverighty and privcy.
+K8sGPT supports various AI providers, including *OpenAI*, *Amazon Bedrock*, *Azure OpenAI GPT*, *Google Gemini* as well as [Local AI](https://github.com/mudler/LocalAI).
+Local AI is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
+It does not require a GPU and can run on consumer grade hardware without high-end computing resources.
+By deploying AI solutions within the local infrastructure and keeping all processes in-house, it avoids the costs associated with external AI services and ensures better data sovereignty and privacy.

+This section will focus on setting up and utilizing Local AI with a supported LLM model in the local workstation environment.
+This Local AI setup in the workstation will be integrated with K8sGPT.

-#### Download LLM model locally
+#### Download a LLM model

+Local AI supports a list of LLM models, such as *LLaMA*, *GPT4ALL*, *Alpaca* and *koala*, etc. The LLM model *`Llama-2–13b-chat-hf`* from [Hugging Face]( https://huggingface.co/) will be downloaded locally and used as AI backend for K8sGPT.

-After you create an account to [Hugging Face]( https://huggingface.co/), log in to the site and share your contact information, you will be granted access to this model.
+After you create an account to *Hugging Face*, log in to the site and share your contact information, you will be granted access to this model.

 ![](/img/hf-llama.png)